-We have mapped the cotton purchasing practices of our key suppliers in China and India to understand how we can gain visibility through to farms.
+We have mapped the cotton purchasing practices of our key Tier 1 and some Tier 2 suppliers to understand how we can gain visibility through to farms.
 In 2018, we mapped one key cotton supply chain and visited two cotton farms in Turkey.
-Building on this, in 2019, we mapped another cotton supply chain in India down to the spinning mills and conducted further visits to farms in Turkey.
-Gaining access to the farms and cotton processing facilities allows us to better understand risks faced by workers involved in these early stages of production and identify good practice we can promote further
+In 2019, we mapped another cotton supply chain in India down to the spinning mills and conducted further visits to farms in Turkey.
+Gaining access to the farms and cotton processing facilities allows us to better understand risks faced by workers involved in these early stages of production and identify good practice we can promote further.